seasoncloud/Alleloscope/samples/SU008/scATAC/README.md

 <br/>

 ## Tutorial for scATAC-seq data
-* Here is an example application with the SU008 scATAC-seq dataset (pre-treatment) from Satpathy et al., 2019.
+* Here is an example application to the SU008 scATAC-seq dataset (pre-treatment) from Satpathy et al., 2019.
 <br/>

 #### Step0.
 Load the input files